RCN-ECS/Synthesis_Workshop/README.md

 ### Setting your working group goals during and after the workshop

 The next two days of the workshop will be dedicated to break-out groups and integration among working group goals.
 Each group will be expected to develop a set of goals and a timeline for reaching those goals.
 There will be RCN funds available for productive working groups who meet their goals to get together again after the workshop.

-# Fun things to do!

-* We will have the island almost to ourselves - bird banders will be catching and banding migratory birds.
-There will be opportunities to check it out!

-* Evening boat cruises.

-* Intertidal nature walks.